Olin-DSA/DSA-19/SYLLABUS.md

 - Effectively and efficiently solve problems by using data structures and algorithms
 - Assess and communicate the efficiency and complexity of algorithms

-### Self Study
+### Credits

-This is class is a **4 credit Independent Study** (IS) in engineering.
+This is class is we go down on your transcript as **ENGR3599A: Special Topics in Computing** for 4 ENGR credits.

 ### Office Hours

-Office hours are located in the first floor lounge of East Hall during the following times.
+Office hours are located in the first floor lounge of East Hall.

-TBD
+The official NINJAs and office hours times will be decided when schedules become more concrete (at least by the 2nd day of instruction).

 <!-- #### Monday <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **8-9PM** Willem & Kevin <br/>